 The determination shall be in the above priority.
 The judges declare the superior fighter rather than awarding points.
 The winner must be determined after the third round is over; a "must system" is applied and there will be no draw decisions.

 The referee shall pronounce a caution (showing him a yellow card) when a fighter executes a foul technique and/or fails to follow the referee's instruction during a fight.
 Three (3) cautions during a fight shall be grounds for disqualification.
 However, the referee may immediately disqualify a fighter (showing him a red card) if the referee finds that a foul technique was inflicted intentionally or with malicious intent.

 When illegal action disqualifies both fighters or the judges and/or technical commission of WFC decide to cease the fight because of an accident.

 The following actions are defined as illegal attacks.
 A fighter who executes a foul technique shall be penalized with a caution (yellow card).
 A third caution (red card) during the fight shall disqualify the fighter.

-- Grabbing the ropes
+- Grabbing the cage

 - Holding opponent’s shorts or gloves

 - Fish Hooking